-Ensure the refreshed careers.govt.nz website and relate and products are accessible to disabled people

-(From mid-2021 'Tiro Whetū' will replace careers.govt.m This is a personalised and targeted system to support al New Zealanders to build a fulfilling career.
-The system w ensure that everyone, including disabled people, is able to use and get value from the site.
-It will be accessible b design, 'mobile first', and bilingual wherever possible)
+Action: Ensure the refreshed careers.govt.nz website and related tools and products are accessible to disabled people build a fulfilling career.
+The system will ensure that everyone, including disabled people, are able to use and get value from the site.
+It will be accessible by design, "mobile first", and bilingual wherever possible.